cseljatib/cseljatib.netlify.app/content/authors/admin/_index.md

 ---

 I am a Full Professor of Forest Biometrics and Modelling at the [Department of Forest Management and the Environment](https://forestal.uchile.cl/facultad/departamentos/gestion-forestal-y-su-medio-ambiente) of the [Faculty of Forest Science and Nature Conservation](https://forestal.uchile.cl) at the [Universidad de Chile](https://uchile.cl/), in Santiago, Chile.
 My research interests include biometrics, applied statistics and ecological modelling.
-I lead the Forest Biometrics Lab, which develops mathematical and statistical models for forecasting forest ecosystem features, allometry, and sampling.
+I lead the Laboratory of Forest Biometrics and Modelling, where we develop mathematical and statistical models for forecasting forest ecosystem features, study tree allometry, and assessing sampling strategies.

 <!---